-On Saturday in 2015, my husband and I headed for the registration tents in Totnes after having visited the village’s Norman castle.
+On Saturday in 2015, we headed for the registration tents in Totnes after having visited the village’s Norman castle.
 We met lots of people carrying their registration packets and it felt a tad intimidating.
 The nice news was that Rod, one of our good friends, was manning one of the registration tables and that made me feel somewhat at home.
 “I didn’t find your name in the Medium wave,” Rod said.
 That’s because I registered in the Leisurely Wave.

-I’m no swimming legend and I do enjoy taking in the scenery and the odd picture.
+I’m no swimming legend and I do enjoy taking in the scenery and the odd picture (such as the ones below).
 He found my envelope, wrote a swim number with a permanent marker on my hand and I got my goodie bag.

 What was in the goodie bag?
 I couldn’t wait to peek inside – yellow swim hat (nice and thick), ankle timing chip, label for stuff bag and wrist, a small dry bag (red in 2015, dark green in 2016).
 You can never have too many dry bags.
 Good pick, OSS.

 Though I feel on edge on the eve of most races, I felt strangely relaxed on Saturday.
 Clueless, perhaps?
 Or knowing that we’d be swimming with the river’s flow.
 What was the worse that could happen, truly?
 There were no risks of be swept away by fierce currents or being fished out if the tide turned early.
 Some people say that the Dart10K is not a “real” 10K because it’s current-assisted.
-That may be so, but it’s still a long way to swim.
+It’s true, but it’s still a long way to swim.
 Make that a friendly, scenic and relaxed long way to swim.

 This is the 2015 group picture with our friends from the Serpentine Swimming Club in London.
 I’m the 3rd one from the right, black suit.
 Out of our lot, special mentions go to